hyperledger/bevel/platforms/hyperledger-besu/configuration/roles/create/validator/Readme.md

 [//]: # (##############################################################################################)

 ## ROLE: create/validator
-This role creates the helm value file of orion transaction manager for each node of all organizations.
+This role creates the helm value file of validator for each node of all organizations.
 ### main.yaml
 ### Tasks
 (Variables with * are fetched from the playbook which is calling this role)